AndreaGraziosi/Mood_Weather_App/README.md

-Use any backend framework to build a weather app using the OpenWeatherMap API.
-Allow anonymous users to input their mood each day corresponding to the weather.
+This program uses a backend framework (python/flask/jinja2) to build a weather app using the OpenWeatherMap API.
+Anonymous users check the weather and input their mood.